abuechler/claude-in-a-box/README.md

 This limits network access to approved domains (GitHub, npm, Anthropic APIs, etc.) for enhanced security.

+#### macOS

+On macOS there is no `iptables` support, a user-friendly way to manage the firewall is by installing [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), which is totally worth the money.
+If you've installed it, make sure to delete any global allow rule for the Docker binary and then add the rules as needed.
+Depending on the mode you run it, it will ask you for every new connection attempt.

 ### 6. Update Claude In A Box